CraftCanvasMC/Horizon/README.md

     - "widener.at"
   load-datapack-entry: true
 ```
-Horizon reads from the `plugin.yml` or `paper-plugin.yml` from the plugin jar entries to build the `ObjectTree` representing your plugin configuration.
+Horizon reads from the `plugin.yml` or `paper-plugin.yml` from the plugin JAR entries to build the `ObjectTree` representing your plugin configuration.
 Each option in the `horizon` field is optional; the only required field is `horizon` for your plugin to be marked and loaded by Horizon.
 - `mixins` - This is a `String[]` option that defines the SpongePowered mixin configuration files in your plugin artifact.
 Like if it were `test.mixins.json`, the entry should be in the root of your resources, named `test.mixins.json`
 - `wideners` - This is the same as the `mixins` field, but defines Forge access transformers for your plugin.
 The team initially wanted to use Fabric wideners, but to keep consistency with Paper's